literal-gargoyle/randomKitSelector/README.md

 # Random Kit Selector
-Please Keep in mind that this plugin is still being activly worked on.
+## Please Keep in mind that this plugin is still being activly worked on.
-A Minecraft plugin that allows OPed users to create custom kits and randomly assign them to players upon spawning, death, or first joining.
-The plugin is fully configurable and provides a seamless way to manage kits.
+RandomKitSelector or RKS is a simple plugin that allows kits to be given randomly from a copied inventory, that gets saved in the config.yml.

 ## Features
 - **Custom Kit Creation**: OPed users can create kits by copying their current inventory, preserving item positions.